segmentio/analytics-python/README.md

 #### Calling Flush Before Program End

-If you're using the asynchronous flushing, it's a good idea to call
+If you're using the batching, it's a good idea to call
 ```python
 segment.flush()
 ```